 For the purposes of this program, an employment social enterprise is defined as a discrete or embedded business venture operated by a mission-driven nonprofit organization with programming focused on hiring and assisting people who face barriers to employment.
 The organization must offer paid employment opportunities to low-income individuals, with priority to socially and economically disadvantaged populations who experience complex needs and barriers to employment that require intensive interventions.

 The budget line item calls for grants to be awarded in a manner that promotes geographic, social, racial, and economic equity.
 The state’s economic development plan, Partnerships for Growth, highlights Equitable Opportunity as a guiding principle – noting that opportunity and growth to people and places that have not fully benefitted from the state’s overall prosperity, will have significant positive effects on families and communities.
-In addition, the Governor’s Black and Latino Advisory Commissions both published reports outlining strategies that emphasized workforce advancement as critical to advancing equity and increasing economic outcome in communities that have historically been disadvantaged, and the Administration believes that these recommendations offer a clear path forward for progress.
+In addition, the Governor’s Black and Latino Advisory Commissions both published reports outlining strategies that emphasized workforce advancement as critical to advancing equity and increasing economic outcome in communities that have historically been disadvantaged.

 For reference and access to the Commissions’ reports: